Thermal Barrier Coatings (TBCs): Advanced Heat Protection for Industrial Applications

 Materials

 Our ceramic materials, particularly the plasma-sprayed rare-earth zirconates, are distinguished in the industry for their low thermal conductivity (low-k) and high-temperature stability.
-These materials, including gadolinium zirconate (GZO) and yttrium zirconate (Y2Zr2O7) with phase stability up to 2600°C, are innovatively used as topcoats in thermal barrier coatings (TBCs), enhancing the performance of turbine blades in power generation sectors.
+These materials, include but are not limited to gadolinium zirconate (GZO) and yttrium-stabilized zirconate, and are innovatively used as topcoats in thermal barrier coatings (TBCs), enhancing the performance of turbine blades, vanes, shrouds, and liners in both aerospace and power generation sectors.

 FAQs